 - NAIOP National Tax and Finance Subcommittee, Member 2019 - present

 - IPT Legal Committee.
 2015-present; 2018 Annual Conference Associate Chair, 2019 PT Symposium Committee

 - DC Bar Global Legal Practice Standing Committee, 2018-present

-- ABA Tax Section, Ad Valorem Tax Sub Committee
+- ABA Tax Section, SALT Committee and Ad Valorem Tax Sub Committee

 - 1/24/2018Vorys announced that Ken West, an experienced real property tax lawyer, has joined the firm’s Washington, D.C. office as of counsel.

 - 3/14/2019Vorys attorney Ken West presented at the ABA/IPT Advanced Property Tax Seminar on March 14, 2019 in New Orleans, Louisiana.